Notice

 There are three main options for double-spacing your paper.

 The first is to use the setspace package.
-Anytime you 'use the X package', for any package X, you do so by adding it in your prologue via a \usepackage{} command, perhaps with some additional arguments, and perhaps with some additions to the body of the document.
-To use the setspace package you need to do two things:
+Anytime you 'use the X package', for any package X, you do so by adding it in your prologue via a \usepackage{}

-1. Add \usepackage{setspace} to your prologue.
+to your prologue. - Add

-If you want to single-space the bibliography, you can just add \singlespace before the \makebibliography command.
-Anything you want single-spaced can be made single-spaced by adding this command (and just add the \doublespace command when you want to switch back).
+command.
+Anything you want single-spaced can be made single-spaced by adding this command (and just add the \doublespace

-I like the setspace package.
+package.
 One thing it does not do is double-space your footnotes.
 I like that, but some journals do not.
 To double-space everything, you'll want to use the second of the three spacing options.

 The second option is to redefine the default spacing between baselines (the bottom of letters like 'b').
 You do this by adding the following line to your prologue: